kaustav-goswami/npb-hooks/README.md

 - An `m5_exit()` call after `timer_stop(t_bench)`, or `timer_stop(t_total)`,
 or an equivalent.

+**Notes:**
+- For the `DC` benchmark, the work is split into tasks via OMP directive.
+Each task uses a different timer for its timed section.
+To keep it simple, we decided to put an `m5_exit()` before the OMP task directive, and another `m5_exit()` after the OMP task directive.

 In order to compile the benchmarks with m5 annotations, the following environment variables must be set,